 Also, note that the same abductive inference – namely from semantic information to an intelligent source – is central to SETI (Search for Extra-Terrestrial Intelligence), backed by Carl Sagan, Stephen Hawking, and other prominent scientists (See footnote 5).
 Now, suppose if one of the dedicated radio-telescopes receives a book like Hawking’s ‘A Brief History of Time’ (any genome, at least, is as information-rich), should that be dismissed as no evidence for the existence of extra-terrestrial intelligence and labelled ‘alien of the gaps’ ?
 After all, what's good for the goose is good for the gander!

 [xi] Some eminent physicists believe that laws existed when there was nothing and brought into existence the universe and all we have herein.
 This idea is based on misconception of laws.
-Laws of nature are nothing but descriptions of how entities in the universe are predisposed to behave in a certain, consistent manner because of their inherent causal powers (See ).
-Since causal powers are dispositions or properties, there is no question of them without a prior existence of matter, energy and/or space.
+Laws of nature are nothing but descriptions of certain consistent behaviours, outcomes, or phenomena that particulars in the universe are predisposed to produce due to their inherent tendencies, capacities, or causal powers (See ).
+Since these powers are dispositions or properties, there is no question of them (what to speak of laws) without a prior existence of particulars (essentially, i.e., matter, energy and/or space).

 [xii] In his book ‘The Blind Watchmaker’, Dawkins argues that the ‘apparent design’ in the biological world can be fully explained by the theory of evolution, rendering any purposeful designer irrelevant or redundant.
 Again, Lennox can help us get rid of this myth: Firstly, this thesis commits a ‘category mistake’ in that it confuses two different levels of explanation, i.e., God (an agent) and evolution (a mechanism).
 The mechanism of, say, assemblage of cars in some automated car-plant can be explained solely in scientific terms.
 However, it does not make the other level of explanation of the plant redundant, namely that it is there because some intelligent minds carefully set it up and are constantly supervising it.
 Both these complementary explanations are necessary to give a holistic explanation of the plant.
 ‘It is the same with explanations of the universe,’ writes Lennox.
 ‘God does not conflict or compete with the laws of physics (or evolution) as an explanation.
 God is actually the ground of all explanation, in the sense that he is the cause in the first place of there being a world for the laws of physics to describe… Offering people the choice between God and science is therefore illogical.’ ([8, p.
 37]; parentheses mine.)
 Secondly, numerous pre-requisites for evolution – such as the inherent potential of matter or laws of physics – are taken for granted in such narratives which, as we have discussed, clearly indicate the involvement of an intelligent source.
 There is no alternative explanation for these, except blind chance.
 Thirdly, it is pseudoscience anyway to claim that ‘natural selection… is the explanation for the existence and apparently purposeful form of all life.’
 [6, p.
 9] Natural selection does not explain the existence of life; rather, life (a mutating replicator, at least) must first exist for any selection to take place.
 Also, if the available evidence is not extrapolated, it suggests that mutation and natural selection only explain some of biological world’s observations, by far not all of life’s complexity.
 (For details, see [4, pp. 44-46, 69-77, and 86-134].)